 Costs Begin With Income Loss

-The first step of the eviction process is determining if the tenant hasn't paid rent or has violated the lease agreement to justify their removal.
+The first step of the eviction process is determining if the tenant has unpaid rent or has violated the lease agreement to justify their removal.
 The terms of this contract will outline what both parties agreed to do while living on your property, which might include things like paying rent every month or following specific house rules, for example.

-Serving a 30-day Eviction Notice Can Require a Paid Server
+Serving a 30-day Eviction Notice to the Tenant Can Require a Paid Server

 File Paperwork with the Court (and Pay Court Fees)